18 Most Common Animals Living In Ponds

 Leeches

 Leeches are a variety of predatory worms that live mainly in lakes, wet rainforests, and ponds.
-They are made up of a total of 32 segments, with soft, muscular bodies.
+They are made up of a total of 32 segments, with soft, muscular bodies that help them thrive in damp environments.

 Each segment contains its own brain.
 A leech’s diet includes sucking blood from frogs, fishes, and lizards.